Vanilla Cupcake Recipe with Oil Recipe

 Instructions

-- Combine Wet and Dry Ingredients: Gradually add the dry ingredients to the wet ingredients, stirring gently with a spatula or whisk until just combined.
-Do not overmix; the batter should be smooth but not overworked.
+4. Gradually add the dry ingredients to the wet ingredients, mixing gently until just combined.
+Do not overmix.

-- Fill the Cupcake Liners: Divide the batter evenly among the prepared cupcake liners, filling each about 2/3 full.
+5. Divide batter evenly among cupcake liners, filling each about two-thirds full.

-- Bake: Bake in the preheated oven for 16-18 minutes, or until a toothpick inserted in the center of a cupcake comes out clean and the tops spring back when lightly pressed.
+6. Bake for 16–18 minutes, or until a toothpick inserted in the center comes out clean.

-- Cool: Remove the cupcakes from the oven and let them cool in the pan for 5 minutes.
-Transfer to a wire rack to cool completely before frosting.
+7. Cool in the pan for 5 minutes, then transfer to a wire rack to cool completely before frosting.

 Notes

-- Store leftovers in an airtight container at room temperature for up to 2 days, or refrigerate for up to 4 days.
+• Store at room temperature in an airtight container for up to 2 days, or refrigerate if using cream-based frostings.

 Your email address will not be published.
 Required fields are marked *